BpCodingDojo/KeypadKata/README.md

 ```

 ### Challenge++
-If you want an extra challenge, accomplish the same challenge but without knowing the number of times a digit is pressed.
+If you want an extra challenge, accomplish the same task but without knowing the number of times a digit is pressed.
 For example "7653" could mean sold, or poke, or even solenoid!

 *Think about efficient code with regards to [Big-O complexity](http://en.wikipedia.org/wiki/Big_O_notation)*